Diet And POOR Health -connecting the dots

 Pyramids, Leptin, Ghrelin, Insulin, Obesity, Inflammation Syndrome, Cancer, GERD, Adenoidal facies, Sleep, Fasting & Alzheimer’s …. by André Hugo

-In this presentation I will discuss these seemly disparate concepts and relate how they are interconnected by poor diet choices and jointly orchestrate some of the most severe health risks prevalent in the world today.
+In the paragraphs below I will discuss these seemly disparate concepts and relate how they are interconnected by poor diet choices and jointly orchestrate some of the most severe health risks prevalent in the world today.

 Between 1943 & 1952 Stanford, Harvard & Cornell Medical Schools independently published their diets for obese people, recommending that carbohydrates should be avoided but not limiting amounts of meat, fish, birds, all green vegetables, eggs and fruit (excluding grapes & bananas) – These guidelines are now generally accepted except, with the caveat that fruit should be restricted, because of the high fructose (sugar) levels in fruit (1,3,5)

 In spite of these recommendations the USDA adopted the Food pyramid in 1997 (1) which promoted as the healthy way to eat, a diet with largest lower 1/3 of the food pyramid being carbohydrates, the middle third fruit and vegetables and the smallest, upper 1/3 proteins & fats

 Most of the medical world bought into this fallacy, resulting in ever increasing levels of obesity, heart disease and cancer (1,3,5)

 Leptin is a 16 kDa protein hormone produced by white adipose tissue as well as the cells lining the wall of the stomach, that plays a key role in regulating energy intake and energy expenditure, including appetite and metabolism.

 When leptin is working correctly, it’s very effective at telling us we are “full” after a meal.